openteams-ai/checkmaite/docs/reference/conventions.md

 - Classes for computing metrics within the reference implementation will follow these conventions:
   - The `Metric` class will have an attribute called `return_key` which describes the top-level performance metric:
     - E.g., for a metric that computes `map_50`, the `return_key` will be `map_50`.
-    - Because `return_key` is not an attribute of the protocols for metrics, using it in a test stage or elsewhere will trigger a failure of the type checker, so use `# type: ignore` on those lines that depend on the `return_key` attribute.
+    - Because `return_key` is not an attribute of the protocols for metrics, using it in a test stage or elsewhere will trigger a failure of the type checker, so use `# pyright: ignore[reportUnknownMemberType]` on those lines that depend on the `return_key` attribute.

   - The list of keys returned by `compute()` will include a key that matches the `return_key` of the metric, which describes the top-level performance of predictions against the ground truth provided in the `update()` method.